Stonehenge: Setting and access

 In 2009, the government gave approval for a £25 million scheme to create a smaller visitors' centre and close the A344, although this was dependent on funding and local authority planning consent.
 In 2010, Wiltshire Council granted planning permission for a centre 1.5 mi to the west, and English Heritage confirmed that funds to build it would be available, supported by a £10m grant from the Heritage Lottery Fund.
 In June 2013, the A344 was closed to begin the work of removing the section of road and replacing it with grass.
 The centre, designed by Denton Corker Marshall, opened to the public in December 2013.

 An announcement in November 2020 stated that a plan to construct a four-lane tunnel to take traffic below the site had been approved.
 This was intended to eliminate the section of the A303 that runs close to the circle.
 The plan had received opposition from a group of "archaeologists, environmentalists and modern-day druids" according to National Geographic but was supported by others who wanted to "restore the landscape to its original setting and improve the experience for visitors".
 Opponents of the plan were concerned that artifacts underground in the area would be lost, or that excavation in the area could destabilize the stones, leading to their sinking, shifting, or even falling.
 In July 2023, the Department for Transport announced that, despite the original planning application having been overturned by the High Court in 2021, the Transport Secretary, Mark Harper, had approved plans for a 2 mile road tunnel.
 In February 2024, the High Court in London rejected a fresh bid by campaigners to stop construction of the road tunnel.
 A further legal challenge was made in the High Court in July 2024.
 Although the High Court dismissed this action in October 2024, the incoming Labour government had already announced in July that the tunnel would 'not move forward'.
+On 17 March 2026 the Department of Transport announced that the Development Consent Order (DCO) had officially been revoked despite £179.2m having been spent on its development.
+The Secretary of State, Heidi Alexander, said that it "no longer aligned with strategic policy objectives" and the decision would "remove the planning blight" that affected the area.
+The decision would also allow "alternative infrastructure or development proposals to come forward that better reflect current needs".

 In March 2025, English Heritage announced that planning permission had been granted for two buildings to be constructed near the visitor facilities: a 'Learning Centre' to the east of the shuttle bus turning circle and a 'Neolithic classroom' near the existing recreated Neolithic village.
 These are due to open in the autumn of 2026.